orestbida/cookieconsent/docs/essential/introduction.md

 <CheckListItem title='CookieConsent does not implement the IAB Framework - TCF' type="x"/>

 :::warning Google Ads related products
-Google AdSense/Ad Manager will no longer work with CookieConsent starting from January 2024.
+Google Ad Sense, Ad Manager and Ad Mob will no longer work with CookieConsent starting from January 2024.
 [Read more.](https://github.com/orestbida/cookieconsent/issues/562)
 :::

 ## CookieConsent v2 or v3?